ePages-de/epages-devportal/_posts/2019/2019-12-03-how-to-filter-unwanted-logs-from-heroku-papertrail.md

 about_authors: ["uabrisketa"]
 ---

-Some days ago we wanted to add [Papertrail](https://elements.heroku.com/addons/papertrail){:target="_blank"} to one of our [Heroku](https://www.heroku.com/){:target="_blank"}-hosted projects and we discovered a problem: _Heroku router was logging some critical information_.
+Some days ago we wanted to add [Papertrail](https://elements.heroku.com/addons/papertrail){:target="_blank"} to one of our [Heroku](https://www.heroku.com/){:target="_blank"}-hosted projects and discovered a problem: _Heroku router was logging some critical information_.
 On this blog post I'm going to explain you how to filter unwanted logs from Heroku Papertrail Addon.

 ### The problem

 When a Beyond Shop merchant is installing an app, a `GET` request is triggered to the app Callback URL with the information that the developer needs in order to identify the merchant.
 This information (like the `api_url`, the `code` or the `signature`) is sent as query parameters.
 The request looks like this:

 ```bash
 GET /callback_url?code={code}&signature={signature}&return_url={return_url}&api_url={api_url}&access_token_url={access_token_url}